-April 14, 2010
+April 29, 2010

-Senate Advances \$23.1 Billion State Operating Budget Senate Adopts \$500 million in Reductions to Balance Budget
+Senate Advances \$23.3 Billion State Operating Budget Legislature Adopts Nearly \$460 million in Reductions to Balance Budget

-JEFFERSON CITY - Approving funding to run critical functions of state government without a tax increase, the Missouri Senate today advanced thirteen budget bills totaling \$23.1 billion for the fiscal year beginning July 1.
-The bills include nearly \$500 million in reductions across the board from the budget proposed by Gov. Jay Nixon in January to meet the state's requirement for a balanced budget.
+JEFFERSON CITY - Approving funding to run critical functions of state government without a tax increase, the Missouri Legislature today advanced 13 budget bills totaling \$23.3 billion for the fiscal year beginning July 1.
+The bills include \$456 million in reductions across the board from the budget proposed by Gov. Jay Nixon in January to meet the state's requirement for a balanced budget.

 Senate Appropriations Chairman Sen. Rob Mayer, R-Dexter, handled the budget bills.
-Mayer said the cuts were necessary when considering that the state had nearly \$1 billion less coming into its state coffers compared to the same time last year.
+Mayer said the cuts were necessary when considering the state had nearly \$1 billion less coming into its state coffers compared to the same time last year.

 "This is one of the toughest budget years in our state's history," said Mayer.
-"Missouri's constitution requires us to have a balanced budget.
-With an eye on our state's future, we made some difficult decisions to balance the budget and live within our means without raising taxes."
+"Missouri's Constitution requires us to not spend more than we take in.
+With an eye on our state's future, we made some difficult decisions to live within our means without raising taxes."